open-component-model/ocm-spec/doc/04-extensions/04-algorithms/label-merge-algorithms.md

   conflicting entries will be merged with the specified merge specification.
   Otherwise, the default resolution is `none`

-- `simplemMapListNerge` merge maps used as list entries.
+- `mapListMerge` merge maps used as list entries.

   If a list contains map entries which feature an identity, list entries with the same identity can be merged.